 If you have been looking for a lender that will enable you to refinance your student loan debts under a single loan with a more advantageous rate, then you are well aware that there are no more than a handful of potential lenders nationwide.
 SoFi claims to be the largest student loan refinance source in the country, so this may be the first place you need to check if you’re looking for such a loan.

-The site advertises that the typical borrower will save an average of $19,000 when they refinance student loans through the platform.
-That’s just an example — how much you actually save will, of course, depend upon the size of your outstanding loan balances, as well as the interest rate and terms that will apply to your new loan.
+How much you actually save will, depend upon the size of your outstanding loan balances, as well as the interest rate and terms that will apply to your new loan.

 In order to qualify for the protection, you must provide proof that you have applied for and are eligible for unemployment compensation and that you will actively work with SoFi’s career services department to look for a new job.
 The benefit is also available if you have a cosigner who loses a job.